frobnitzem/psik/README.md

-Compared to another implementation of a portable API spec, [PSI/J](https://exaworks.org/psij-python/#docs),
-PSI/K uses mostly the same key data models, with a few changes to the data model, and three changes to the execution semantics:
+Compared to another implementation of a portable API spec, [PSI/J](https://exaworks.org/psij-python/#docs), Psi\_k uses mostly the same key data models, with a few changes to the data model, and three changes to the execution semantics:

 1. Callback scripts are inserted into job.rc rather than polling the backend.